mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

   * as full image name with registry hostname and sha256 image digest (ie. `your.private.registry:5000/centos@@sha256:bc09fe2e0721dfaeee79364115aeedf2174cce0947b9ae5fe7c33312ee019a4e`)

 NOTE:
-The string after CVE ID has **no impact** whatsoever, it is simply included to help explain what the vulnerability relates to.
+The string after CVE ID (ie. `cups` in the example above) has **no impact** whatsoever, it is simply included to help explain what the vulnerability relates to.
 There is no need to use it, you can leave it blank.

 ### Running container scanning in an offline environment